 Did you know that gum disease is one of the leading causes of tooth loss in adults?
 According to the American Dental Association, 3/4 of American adults suffer from some form of gum disease.
 Bleeding gums are among the most common dental concerns Dr. Brown treats in Buford, GA.
 One of the earliest signs of gum disease is bleeding gums.
 When intercepted early by the dentist, gum disease can be easily managed with little risk of further infection.

-Dr. Brown takes the time during preventive care visits to perform a thorough screening for the signs of gum disease.
+Dr. Brown and Dr. Newberry take the time during preventive care visits to perform a thorough screening for the signs of gum disease.
 Common symptoms include:

 - Red, swollen or sore gums